Amina01khan/calculator/README.md

 # calculator
-Certainly!
-Here's a description of the provided Python calculator code:

-This is a simple command-line calculator program written in Python.
-It allows you to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 The calculator operates in a loop, repeatedly displaying a menu of options and accepting user input until the user chooses to quit the program.
 Here's how the calculator works: